Can’t find your issue?

 It was the need for sex that prompted my reckless drinking.
 That way I wouldn’t remember the deplorable things I had done to gain the attention of a guy.

 Discovering your husband is checking out porn can be a gut-punch.
-It is a violation of trust so no wonder you feel betrayed, angry, or hurt.
+It is a violation of trust so it is no wonder if you feel betrayed, angry, or hurt.
 Or maybe right now you are just numb and bewildered.
 Here is the good news.
-The two of you can get beyond this boulder in the road of your relationship.
+The two of you can get beyond this.
 Other couples have.